Home Sun, Moon & Space Night Sky Antarctica Palmer Station

 Uranus rise and set in Palmer Station

-Uranus can be seen for more than 5 hours during the late night/early morning and until sunrise.
+Uranus is roughly in the opposite direction of the Sun, so it is visible during most of the night.
 It is quite close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
 Make sure to get an unobstructed view.
 You may need binoculars.

 Uranus